PACO-CPU/minimal-mistakes/_docs/003 - technology.md

 {% include base_path %}

 ### Design considerations
-The PACO group surveyed current open CPU specifications and chose the [RISC V](https://riscv.org/) implementation [Rocket](https://github.com/ucb-bar/rocket) because it offered
+Our most important decision was the selection of the CPU we wanted to modify for the PACO core.
+The PACO group surveyed available CPU specifications and chose the [RISC V](https://riscv.org/) implementation [Rocket CPU](https://github.com/ucb-bar/rocket) because it offered

 * a current open source CPU design
-* a diverse and powerful set of open source tools (link user guide), gdb
+* a diverse and powerful set of open source tools (including spike, gdb, LLVM, binutils)
 * an active community developing it
 * a novel, promising and apparently working language for hardware definition: [Chisel](https://chisel.eecs.berkeley.edu/)

-Added to toolset: QEMU, flashing tool

 ### Description regarding the technology used in PACO